dr-matt-smith/php-symfony-5-book/00_content/part02/chapter07_crud.md

 ```

 You should find that you have now forms for creating and editing Student records, and controller routes for listing and showing records, and Twig templates to support all of this...

+NOTE: As usualy, if you get any messages about 'Route not found' or whatever, you need to delete the `/var/cache` ...